Enabling Predictive Maintenance in District Heating Substations: A Labelled Dataset and Fault Detection Evaluation Framework based on Service Data: Methodology for the Evaluation of FDD methods

 Reliability $R$ is kept as an eventwise F$_\beta$ score, where we set $\beta=0.5$, to favour precision over recall.
 We compute eventwise $F_{0.5}$ by counting a true positive if an anomalous event’s criticality crosses $C_{thr}$ within its test window, a false negative otherwise, and a false positive if a normal event crosses $C_{thr}$ (true negative otherwise).
 We use $R$ as our main metric to set the $C_{thr}$ and evaluate the models.
 In addition, the $\overline{E}$ is reported, to show how long before $t_{\text{report}}$ a fault can be detected.

-To evaluate the models' ability to recognise normal behaviour correctly we evaluate the pointwise Accuracy A as in the CARE score and report the average over all normal events.
+To evaluate the models' ability to recognise normal behaviour correctly we evaluate the pointwise accuracy A as in the CARE score and report the average over all normal events.

 We evaluate each event on a fixed test window of 7 days.
 For anomalous events, this window ends at the event report time.
 One exception to this rule is a fault that is visible for more than 7 days.
 Here, we evaluate only the first 7 days, since an effective early detection system should detect the fault within that period.
+An anomalous event is considered `detected before the customer report' if the criticality threshold $C_{thr}$ is crossed at least once within the 7‑day test window preceding the incident report timestamp.